AIT's TSA-certification, Cargo Screening Facility Program increases Global Supply Chain Security, Efficiency

 What qualifications must facilities meet for TSA certification?

-The TSA requires any certified cargo screening facility, including AIT’s facilities in Chicago, Los Angeles and Detroit, carry out a TSA-approved security program and adhere to strict chain of custody requirements—from screening through placement on aircraft.
+The TSA requires any certified cargo screening facility, including AIT’s facilities in Chicago, Los Angeles and San Francisco, carry out a TSA-approved security program and adhere to strict chain of custody requirements—from screening through placement on aircraft.

 Any facility that tenders cargo directly to an air carrier or indirect air carrier may apply for the program.
 This includes: